ministryofjustice/hmpps-jobs-board-integration-api/README.md

 docker compose pull && docker compose up -d
 ```

-will build the application and run it and HMPPS Auth within a local docker instance.
+will build the application and run it and HMPPS Auth, with a `PostgreSQL` database and `localstack` within local docker.

 ### Running the application in Intellij